Caution: uncheck this box if you are on a public computer (i.e. Hotel, Coffee Shop)

 Occasionally, teachers or volunteers may suggest that it’s necessary for a parent to stay on-site while a student is at PHS.
 As a member of a cooperative endeavor, I agree to abide by that suggestion if needed for the benefit of my student and others.

 The vast majority of the time, that kind of interaction will be all that’s needed to resolve an issue.
-But in the very rare instances when affective statements and a request for a change in behavior don’t resolve the issue, we encourage volunteers to follow the same basic process each time for consistency and predictability.

 If my student or I have a conflict with another member of our community, I understand that the best approach, if possible, is for me to speak directly to the person or people involved in the conflict.
 Addressing small problems before they escalate into big ones keeps our community healthier, stronger, and more peaceful.